Agile-Labs-Tech/agilelabs-isms-policy/06 Corrective Actions/README.md

 1. A nonconformity is any failure to meet the requirements of the standards, internal documentation, regulations, contractual and other obligations within the ISMS.
 2. Nonconformities can be identified during an internal or external audit, based on results of the management review, after incidents, during normal business operations or on any other occasion.
-3. An employee who notices a nonconformity must take immediate action to control it, contain it and correct it, and to deal with its consequences; if an employee is not responsible for such nonconformity he/she must forward information about that nonconformity to a responsible person, who must make a correction.
+3. An employee who notices a nonconformity must take immediate action to control it, contain it and correct it, and to deal with its consequences; if an employee is not responsible for such nonconformity he/she must forward information about that nonconformity to TL, who must appoint the responsible staff to make a correction.

 ## Corrective actions